Fizcko/sms-gateway/Readme.md

 #### JWT_ACCESS_TOKEN_EXPIRES
     default value   : "900"
     description     : How long (in ms) an access token should live before it expires.
 Can be set to 0 to disable expiration.

+#### API_SECURITY
+    default value   : "None"
+    allowed values  : "None" | "Bearer" | "Basic"
+    description     : Select the authentication methode for the routes of the Rest API

 #### API_USERNAME
     default value   : "admin"